m3di/ai_vpn/README.md

 2. **GitHub Actions will automatically:**
    - Create a release
-   - Package server1 and server2 into zip files
+   - Package server1 and server2 into tar.gz files
    - Upload installation packages as release assets
    - Generate deployment documentation